ShaunCurtis/Blazr.Demo/documents/CRSDataBrokers.md

 We need an `IEnumerable` collection of `DvoWeatherForcast` filtered by `Summary`.

 The Request query looks like this.
-Note it inherits from our `RecordListQuery`.
+Note it inherits from our `RecordListQuery` with an added `WeatherSummaryId` property.

 ```csharp
 public record WeatherForecastBySummaryListQuery